gdquest-demos/godot-3-demos/2017/README.md

-# Open source Godot 3 and Godot 2 demo
+# Open source Godot 2 demos

-Looking for Godot 3 demos?
+Looking for Godot 2 demos?
 You came to the right place!
 Here you'll find all the companion demos for the tutorials on the [ GDquest Youtube channel ](http://youtube.com/c/gdquest).

 These were made possible by the 760 generous supporters who backed [Make Professional 2D Games with Godot](https://www.kickstarter.com/projects/gdquest/make-professional-2d-games-godot-engine-online-cou) on Kickstarter.